Amina and Leila are passionate about advocating for the young girls and underrepresented women in their community.

-When Noria first joined the CDC, she was met with resistance, “Initially, my family was concerned and did not agree for me to join the committee,” she shared.
-However, the committee saw the importance of having female voices, “The men in the committee recognized the exceptional role women could play in the committee and be a voice for the many women who remain under-represented and unheard at the community level,” explained Noria.
+When Amina first joined the CDC, she was met with resistance, “Initially, my family was concerned and did not agree for me to join the committee,” she shared.
+However, the committee saw the importance of having female voices, “The men in the committee recognized the exceptional role women could play in the committee and be a voice for the many women who remain under-represented and unheard at the community level,” explained Amina.

 With continuous advocacy and consultation sessions, both women officially became members of the committee.

-“Many of the parents here have conventional mindsets that believe that a woman and girl’s prime role is the care-taking duty of their home and family, and they cannot be anything beyond that,” described Noria.
+“Many of the parents here have conventional mindsets that believe that a woman and girl’s prime role is the care-taking duty of their home and family, and they cannot be anything beyond that,” described Amina.

 With the support of other CDC members, the duo is working towards their goal.
 So far, they have managed to convince the families of 55 students who had recently dropped out of school to re-enroll.

 While the pair are committed to advocating for girl’s education, they are also proactively raising awareness about the implications of early child marriages and child labour in their community.

 “We want to create a culture where every girl can go to school and learn without any difficulty,” Amina optimistically added.